klaasnicolaas/Project-Sensortastic/README.md

 ##### Grafana

-For grafana we only need to supplement the data source with the database name and admin account credentials.
+For Grafana we create the data source of influxdb in advance, for this you only need to add the database name and username / password to the `dataresource.yml` file.
 You can also skip this step and add your data source via the UI later.

 ```yaml
 datasources: